webby-the-dev/friendtech-terminal/README.md

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
-3. Set up the necessary environment variables.
+3. Set up the necessary environment variables by creating `.env.local` file in root folder, copy pasting `.example.env` file content to it and filling all of the variables.
 4. Launch the application with `npm run dev`

 ## License